[Photo courtesy of Singapore Airlines]

 The airline is using enhanced cleaning for its aircraft and lounges, and exploring ultra-violet light cleaning for lavatories between flights (on the ground).

-Singapore Airlines is allowing rebookings without change fees on bookings made through the end of 2020.
-For rebookings made after December 31, 2020, one complimentary change is allowed.
+Singapore Airlines is allowing rebookings without change fees on bookings made through 28 February 2021.
+For rebookings made after 28 February 2021, one complimentary change is allowed.
 The best place to process changes and cancellations is on the airline’s web site request form.

 A detailed summary of the airline’s health and safety policies on board is available in a PDF brochure called Caring for Your Well-Being (PDF).